KyleSchubert/capstone-thing/README.md

 - [ ] HP persists across battles

+<b>Not in battles</b>
+- [ ] Amount of temporary currency the player has is visible
+- [ ] The time elapsed in the current round is visible
+- [ ] The player can see how much health their character has
+- [ ] The player can click on something to view their deck

 <b>Cards</b>
 - [ ] Player spends energy to play cards unless a card is free
 - [ ] Can be made to target a specific enemy or hit all enemies